Antimatter Building Programme

 The antimatter building programme was FDRP's first large-scale deployment.
 Several patterns emerged that were subsequently formalized into the methodology.

 - Specialists who participated in early rounds contributed higher-quality findings in later rounds.
-The finding-to-CRITICAL ratio improved from 1:32 in R1 to 1:10 in R5, suggesting that context accumulation improves expert output quality.
+The finding-to-CRITICAL ratio improved from 1:32 in R1 to 1:10 in R5, suggesting that context accumulation improves specialist output quality.

 - Spiral-Out Discovery

 - Every round identified at least 3 new domains not covered by previous rounds.
-The expansion rate did not decrease over 5 rounds, suggesting the facility's complexity exceeds what any fixed expert panel can cover.
+The expansion rate did not decrease over 7 rounds, suggesting the facility's complexity exceeds what any fixed specialist panel can cover.

 - Cross-Model Bias Detection